vitorstabile/service-oriented-architecture/README.md

 # Project Status <a name="projectstatus"></a>

-Project Status: Under Development :warning:
+Project Status: Under Development :heavy_check_mark:

 # About the Project <a name="abouttheproject"></a>